aquasecurity/tracee/docs/index.md

 !!! note
     See documentation or add the `--help` flag for more.

+## Quickstart (kubernetes)

+Tracee is designed for use in Kubernetes deployments so the process for doing so is straightforward.

+1. Install tracee via helm.

+See the kubernetes [installation guide].

+2. FIXME:

+- How are users interacting with Tracee via Kubernetes?
+  - Are signature alerts printed to stderr and then collected via logs?
+  - Is Postee enabled by default and if so how is it configured?
+  - How are signatures configured?

 ## Components

 Tracee is composed of the following sub-projects, which are hosted in the